kubernetes/dashboard/docs/design/access-control.md

 Clicking the "+ CREATE ROLE" button will display a form in the right section of the screen.
 After entering the name and picking a namespace ("all namespaces" will create a ClusterRole), the user can add rules to the role by clicking "+ ADD RULE".
-Clicking "Create" will create the Role and redirect the user to the Role's detail page.
+Clicking "Create" will create the Role and select that Role from the list, displaying its details in the panel on the right.

 ![Overview](mockups/21-11-2016-access-control/create-role.png)